CubeWolv/Scrapii/README.md

 A web scraper writen in golang

 <h1>What is scrapii</h1>
-Scrappi is a web scraper that helps you scrap any part of the web ,you can customize what you want to scrap from the web, any HTML element, easy to use tool you guys should give us issues for us to improve it for better use coming soon
+Scrappi is a web scraper that helps you scrap any part of the web ,you can customize what you want to scrap from the web, jdddddddd any HTML element, easy to use tool you guys should give us issues for us to improve it for better use coming soon